hoehnp/OpenFOAMparser/README.md

 # Openfoamparser
 This is a simple Python library for parsing result or mesh files in OpenFOAM output files to Numpy arrays.
 Both ascii and binary format are supported.

+Note: this repo uses some bug fixes in the openfoamparser from [ApolloLV](https://github.com/ApolloLV/openfoamparser).
+I have been intending to submit a PR to the OpenFOAMparser version from ApolloLV, but I have not found the time.

 ## Installation

 Install with pip: